 - Venereal disease or genital infections, vaginal or anal bleeding;

-- Nursing home resident is not allowed to be alone with visitors or visits are delayed;
+- The nursing home resident is not allowed to be alone with visitors or visits are delayed;

 - Large sums of money suddenly withdrawn from resident’s bank accounts;